FlowFuse/website/src/changelog/2024/08/ldap-sso-groups.md

 by a team owner.
 Doing so will break the link between the group and the team membership - so should only be done with care.

+More details can be found in the [SSO LDAP documentation](/docs/admin/sso/ldap).

 ## Managing FlowFuse Admins

 In the previous release we added support for managing FlowFuse Admin users by group membership to SAML SSO, this is now available to LDAP as well.